WHO Internship - Frequently Asked Questions

-The Organization does not cover any costs for living expenses during the assignment nor does it assist intern candidates in identifying accomodations.
-If selected for an internship, you will be invited to join our online WHO Intern Community (EZcollab); here you will find numerous resources for getting established in Geneva.
+The Organization does not cover any costs for living expenses during the assignment nor does it assist intern candidates in identifying accommodations.
+If selected for an internship, you can ask to be invited to join our online WHO Intern Community (EZcollab); here you will find numerous resources for getting established in Geneva.
 NOTE: When identifying accommodations in Geneva, abstain from making advance payments or providing guarantee sums in advance of your arrival (do NOT wire funds to Western Union or banks outside of Switzerland).
-When in doubt, write to email@example.com.
 All accepted intern applicants are strongly advised to use the service of recognized "Régies" and established financial institutions.

 Can I get financial support from WHO?

 WHO does not provide financial support for interns.
 All successful applicants are expected to make their own arrangements for travel, lodging and living expenses during the internship period.
 There are a number of resources for supporting internships.
 Start the search at your own university, government or philanthropic organizations.
-Some additional information that might be useful can be found at the link at the bottom of the page.
+Some additional information that might be useful can be found under related links to the right of this page.

 Is there anything else I should know?